Learn how to build native mobile apps using blockchain functionality

 ✖ Copying template

-, add the--npm
+, add the --npm

-flag at the end
+at the end

 Open project > Navigate to the cloned directory > Select mobile-wallet-adapter/android